-You can make enquiries about vacant plots on sites or how to get on the waiting list through your local borough or district council, except for The Oaks in Elmbridge, Kiln Lane in Epsom and Ewell, Littleton Lane in Spelthorne, The Willows in Waverley, The Hatchingtan in Woking and all 4 sites in Mole Valley - Salvation Place, Coldharbour, Travellers Rest and Brambledown - which are managed by Surrey County Council; contact us to ask about these 9 sites.
+You can make enquiries about vacant plots on sites or how to get on the waiting list through your local borough or district council, except for The Oaks in Elmbridge, Kiln Lane in Epsom and Ewell, Littleton Lane in Spelthorne, The Willows in Waverley, The Hatchingtan in Woking and all four sites in Mole Valley - Salvation Place, Coldharbour, Travellers Rest and Brambledown - which are managed by Surrey County Council; contact us to ask about these nine sites.

 There are also many private sites in Surrey; these are sites that have been developed by individuals on private land with the appropriate planning permission.

 Surrey also has a number of unauthorised developments; these are developments on private land without the appropriate permission and are subject to the relevant planning laws.

 Occasionally there are Unauthorised Encampments in Surrey (UE).
 This is where land is occupied without the landowner's consent.
 It is the responsibility of the landowner to evict.